4 Reasons to Have Virgin Atlantic Miles

 Virgin Atlantic is a pioneer in the airline industry, famously becoming profitable in the first year of operation in 1984.
 It isn't a part of a major alliance, but does have many partners around the world to make traveling on award tickets a little easier.
-Recently, the Virgin Atlantic World Elite MasterCard has raised its sign up bonus to 65,000 miles, tied with its highest ever offer on this card.
-Let's dig into the details of Virgin Atlantic's award program, and see where the sweet spots are to best use these 65,000 miles!
+With Virgin Atlantic being a transfer partner of Ultimate Rewards, you can rack up points quickly by earning a sign up bonus with one of Chase's credit cards.

 - Air China (Star Alliance)

 - ANA (Star Alliance)

 - Delta (SkyTeam)

 - Hawaiian Airlines

 - Singapore Airlines (Star Alliance)

 What's the best one to use?
 Well, it depends on where you want to fly.

 Hawaiian Airlines offers fuel surcharge-free flights using Virgin Atlantic points from the mainland starting at 40,000 miles roundtrip.
 While this isn't the best deal for those on the west coast out of all the frequent flyer programs (British Airways' award chart is distance-based, so roundtrips can be had for 25,000 points from the West Coast), it's a great deal for those on the East Coast, where flights will cost you much more.